rikosintie/Discovery/docs/intro.md

 5. If after hours cut overs are required, who is the after hours contact?
 6. Will VPN be provided?
 7. When on site:
-  a.
-Are we allowed to connect our laptops to the network?
+    1. Are we allowed to connect our laptops to the network?
-  b.
-If not, will a jumpbox be provided?
+    1. If not, will a jumpbox be provided?
- c.
-If using a jumpbox can we install tools like python or nmap?
+    1. If using a jumpbox can we install tools like python or nmap?
 8. Can we use tools like nmap and Wireshark to discover devices?
- a.
-Here are some [nmap scripts](https://github.com/rikosintie/nmap-python) that I wrote for discovery.
+    1. Here are some [nmap scripts](https://github.com/rikosintie/nmap-python) that I wrote for discovery.
 9. Is a change request document required?
-  a.
-If so, how many days before the cut over?
+    1. If so, how many days before the cut over?
-  b.
-Who creates the document?
+    1. Who creates the document?
-  c.
-Is there a template for the change request document?
+    1. Is there a template for the change request document?
-  d.
-Who approves the document?
+    1. Who approves the document?
-  e.
-Who will do the post cut over testing?
+    1. Who will do the post cut over testing?
-  f.
-How long after the cut over until a sign off is completed?
+    1. How long after the cut over until a sign off is completed?
 10. If a monitoring tool such as Solarwinds Orion in use:
-  a.
-Who disables alerts for the devices being cut over?
+    1. Who disables alerts for the devices being cut over?
-  b.
-Will we have access to monitor progress during the cut over?
+    1. Will we have access to monitor progress during the cut over?
-  c.
-Is a syslog server available that we can access?
+    1. Is a syslog server available that we can access?
 11. Firmware
-  a.
-What firmware version should be installed?
+    1. What firmware version should be installed?
-  b.
-If the project spans months, will switches be put on the current firmware before being deployed?
+    1. If the project spans months, will switches be put on the current firmware before being deployed?
-  c.
-Who will upgrade the switches that have already been deployed?
+    1. Who will upgrade the switches that have already been deployed?
 12. Does the network team have access to M&O devices such as Environmental monitoring (BACnet), surveillance cameras, door access controls?
 13. Is DHCP used for non-server hosts i.e. cameras, door access panels, etc?
 14. If ClearPass will be used, DHCP allows devices to be profiled.
 15. Do you have a standard for host names?
-  a.
-A refresh is a good time to make a host name changes if needed.
+    1. A refresh is a good time to make a host name changes if needed.
 16. Do you have a management vlan?
-  a.
-If so, what are the management vlan IP addresses?
+    1. If so, what are the management vlan IP addresses?
-  b. default gateway or gateway of last resort IP address?
+    1. default gateway or gateway of last resort IP address?
 17. Authentication Server
-  a.
-Authentication Server IP address
+    1. Authentication Server IP address
-  b.
-Authentication Server credentials
+    1. Authentication Server credentials
 18. NTP Server
-  a.
-IP address
+    1. IP address
-  b.
-Authentication credentials
+    1. Authentication credentials
 19. Username/password for base configuration installation
-  a.
-Enable password for base configuration
+    1. Enable password for base configuration
+    2. Hashing type - scrypt recommeded :arrow: username Your-User algorithm-type scrypt secret Cleartext-Password
 20. Power cord connector requirements
-  a.
-NEMA 5-15 (Standard 120v plug)
+    1. NEMA 5-15 (Standard 120v plug)
-  b.
-NEMA L5-20 (120v twistlok plug)
+    2. NEMA L5-20 (120v twistlok plug)
-  c.
-NEMA L6-20 (240v twistlok plug)
+    3. NEMA L6-20 (240v twistlok plug)
-  d.
-IEC C14 (PDU Style plug)
+    4. IEC C14 (PDU Style plug)
 21. Routing protocols
-  a.
-Authentication type - Highly recommend using authentication to prevent takeover.
+    1. Authentication type - Highly recommend using authentication to prevent takeover.
-  b.
-IPv4
+    2. IPv4
-  c.
-IPv6 - If iPv6 isn't used, P2P routers are a good place to start
+    3. IPv6 - If iPv6 isn't used, P2P routers are a good place to start
-  d. number of areas
+    4. number of areas
 22. Rate Limits on edge ports
-  a. rate-limit broadcast
+    1. rate-limit broadcast
-  b. rate-limit multicast
+    2. rate-limit multicast
-  c. rate-limit unknown-unicast
+    3. rate-limit unknown-unicast
 23. Security
-  a.
-DHCP Snooping - Highly recommended, low effort to deploy
+    1. DHCP Snooping - Highly recommended, low effort to deploy
-  b.
-Dynamic ARP Inspection - Highly recommended.
+    2. Dynamic ARP Inspection - Highly recommended.
 High effort to deploy
-  c.
-Authorized Managers - highly recommended
+    3. Authorized Managers - highly recommended
-  d. no tftp-server (only scp for copying files)
+    4. no tftp-server (only scp for copying files)
 24. snmp requirements
-  a.
-Version - V3 highly recommeded
+    1. Version - V3 highly recommeded
-  b. community names
+    2. community names
-  c. location
+    3. location
-  d.
-Required traps
+    4. Required traps
 25. What are the spanning-tree requirements?
-  a.
-Priority - Core should be lowest
+    1. Priority - Core should be lowest
-  b. root-guard - recommended
+    2. root-guard - recommended
-  c. tcn-guard
+    3. tcn-guard
-  d. loop-guard
+    4. loop-guard
-  e. mode - RPVST recommended
+    5. mode - RPVST recommended
-  f. admin-edge-port
+    6. admin-edge-port
-  g. bpdu-protection - recommended
+    7. bpdu-protection - recommended
-  h. spanning-tree bpdu-protection-timeout 90
+    8. spanning-tree bpdu-protection-timeout 90
 26. ssh - Old ciphers should be removed
-  a.
-Host Key type - ssh-rsa recommended
+    1. Host Key type - ssh-rsa recommended
-  b.
-Ciphers - aes256-ctr recommended
+    2. Ciphers - aes256-ctr recommended
-  c.
-MACs- hmac-sha2-512,hmac-sha2-256 recommended
+    3. MACs- hmac-sha2-512,hmac-sha2-256 recommended
-  d. key length - 2048 or larger recommended
+    4. key length - 2048 or larger recommended
-  e.
-Do you use ssh keys instead of passwords?
+    5. Do you use ssh keys instead of passwords?

 ----------------------------------------------------------------